-Tree cutting is part of the first phase of a massive three-part Caltrans "safety improvement" project in Niles Canyon.
-Those opposed to the project believe that Caltrans split the environmental analysis into three reviews to make environmental impacts appear smaller.
-Significant public opposition to the project surfaced during the second part of the environmental review last fall.
+The tree cutting is part of the first phase of a massive three-part CalTrans "safety improvement" project in Niles Canyon.
+CalTrans illegally split the environmental analysis into three reviews to make the environmental impacts appear smaller.
+There was significant public opposition to the project during the second part of the environmental review last fall.
 The Alameda Creek Alliance, City of Fremont, Sunol Citizen's Advisory Committee, California Native Plant Society and Citizen's Committee to Complete the Refuge are opposing the project or commented on the inadequacy of the environmental review.
 In August the Regional Water Quality Control Board announced it "would be unlikely to issue the necessary approvals for this project" due to significant environmental impacts.
 The second phase is scheduled to begin in 2012.

-The project would widen much of Niles Canyon Road between Fremont and Interstate 680 to provide 12-foot lanes, a 2-foot median, and 2-foot to 8-foot shoulders.
+The project would widen much of Niles Canyon Road between Fremont and Interstate 680 to provide 12foot lanes, a 2-foot median, and 2-foot to 8-foot shoulders.
 The proposed median barriers, increased radius of curves, new roadway shoulders and guard rails, and more than four miles of huge cement retaining walls and rip-rap would require cutting 439 native trees from the Alameda Creek riparian corridor.
-The retaining walls, earthmoving for cut and fill and rip-rap would harm impact important habitat for steelhead trout, California red-legged frog, Alameda whipsnake, rare sycamore forest habitat, and other native wildlife.

-Less environmentally damaging alternative solutions have been proposed.
-CalTrans has not evaluated such measures as installing radar speed signs, median barriers, and rumble strips, focusing on localized problem areas, trimming or removing selected trees, or other remedies within the existing roadway footprint.
+The retaining walls, earthmoving for cut and fill and rip-rap would harm important habitat for steelhead trout, California red-legged frog, Alameda whipsnake, rare sycamore forest habitat, and other native wildlife.
+There are less environmentally damaging alternative solutions CalTrans has not evaluated such as installing radar speed signs, median barriers, and rumble strips, focusing on localized problem areas, trimming or removing selected trees, or other measures within the existing roadway footprint.